Red Hen Publications

 Snape’s personality alone was certainly not reason enough for the werewolf caper.
 But we were very carefully never shown anything of Snape’s behavior related to this incident.

 [An insertion here regarding the revelations of Book 6: so far as the werewolf caper itself goes, we are forever doomed to waiting.
 But we definitely had another shoe fall regarding the hazing incident from our Pensieve junket in OotP.
 Doubled and in spades.
 Our initial impression of a completely unprovoked attack by two against one has now been recast by the Snape-haters as “giving Snape a taste of his own medicine”.
 Nevertheless, I doubted that such a simple reversal was showing us the whole story either.
-It is now abundantly clear that on James’s part, at the very least the whole incident was done purely in an attempt to get Lily Evans’s attention, as yet another ploy in a sort of pigtails-in-the-inkwell schoolhouse romance.
+It is now abundantly clear that on James’s part, at the very least the whole incident was both premeditated and done in an attempt to put Lily Evans’s under obligation, as yet another ploy in a sort of pigtails-in-the-inkwell schoolhouse romance.
 Although why he should think that it would impress her favorably to gratuitously attack the little geek she’s always let trail after her like a tantony pig, I do not know.
-ETA: well, I think I do now, but that’s also gone into in the essay related to the werewolf caper.]
+ETA: well, I think I know now, but that’s also gone into in the essay related to the werewolf caper.]

 And as an insertion regarding the revelations of Book 7: words fail me.
 Well, actually, no, they don’t.
 Polite words fail me